Ethernet and Wireless Service

-The Iowa State University data network provides high-speed connectivity across campus.
-Each student who lives in an University owned, on-campus assignment can access the ISU network from their room as follows:
+The ISU data network provides high-speed connectivity across campus.
+Each student who lives on-campus can access the ISU network from their room as follows:

-- In Frederiksen Court apartments, wireless access points are located in common areas.
+- In Frederiksen Court, wireless access points are located in common areas.
 Residents may connect via the included Ethernet ports on the device for the most stable, solid connection.

 - DSL (Digital Subscriber Line) service is available in SUV apartments.